Here’s how to set up iOS 12 Shortcuts from Siri Suggestions to automate tasks on your iPhone or iPad.

-Bryan Chaffin and Andrew Orr join Jeff Gamet to share their thoughts on Apple’s plans for iOS 12, plus they discuss the debate surrounding iPhone X sales.
+Bryan Chaffin and Andrew Orr join Jeff Gamet to share some tips on using iOS 12 on your iPhone and iPad.

 iOS 12 lets you use third-party password manager apps, like 1Password, to autofill logins on your iPhone, iPad, and iPod touch.
 Here’s how to set it up.

 AgileBits has a 1Password update out that adds support for iOS 12’s password AutoFill feature.
 Now you can use 1Password on your iPhone or iPad to automatically fill in user names and passwords, just like Apple’s own Keychain.
 If you need to login to a website, for example, iOS 12 can automatically fill the fields with the information from your 1Password database.
 Once the 1Password update is installed you’ll need to enable AutoFill in iOS 12’s Password & Accounts settings.
 You can find the update in the Updates section in the App Store app.